Why Consumer TVs Don’t Belong in a Commercial Environment

 - Guest Proof:

 In order to make it easy for users to change settings, many consumer sets have accessible external controls.
 Those controls are physically hidden, and are able to be locked through settings on the TV, in a commercial set giving the property the comfort of knowing that guests are not changing any pre-set limiters.

 - Guest Centered:

-There are extra features that a come standard on a hospitality TV that you are not likely to get with a consumer model.
+There are extra features that come standard on a hospitality TV that you are not likely to get with a consumer model.
 For example, some TVs have a special start-up channel with relevant information about the hotel and the surrounding area.
 Pro:idiom, which is an internal chip that allows hotels to run video signal, is also another very popular feature available in hotel TVs.